The Power of Cycle Breaking to Heal Childhood Sexual Abuse

 Getting support for yourself is important.
 Untangling the complexity of childhood trauma and understanding what is within your power to control and what is not is essential to breaking generational cycles.
 Many of my clients feel guilty about prioritizing themselves and reaching out for support.
 This guilt is often rooted in childhood trauma.
 Giving yourself permission to get support is an act of self-care and an investment in your future health.
 I specialize in working with cycle breakers and I can help you.

-The first step to working together is to schedule a free 20 minute phone consultation.
+The first step to working together is to schedule a free 20 minute consultation.
 Investing your time, money, and emotional energy into therapy is a big deal.
 It’s an investment in yourself and your wellbeing.
 It’s important that you make this investment with trust and confidence that working together is a good fit.
-This is why I offer a 20 minute phone consultation.
+This is why I offer a 20 minute consultation.
 During this time we can identify your needs and answer any questions that you have about working together.

 Being a cycle breaker is hard work.
 There’s no denying it.
 It’s often a lonely path full of obstacles and confusion.
 It can be hard to know what the right thing to do is when you are trying to learn healthy boundaries and communication.
 You are simultaneously unlearning what was modeled to you in your family and educating yourself on how to be the healthiest and happiest version of yourself.
 Not everyone around you will get it or be able to support you in the way you need.
 I specialize in working with cycle breakers and I can help you.